kragen/derctuo/markdown/cyclic-fabrication-systems.md

 mechanical cutting processes are absent.

 The die can be of the same material as the workpiece.
-However, to minimize the necessity to manufacture new dies, it's desirable to use die materials that are eroded less than the workpiece because of having higher boiling points, higher enthalpy of fusion and/or vaporization, or higher thermal conductivity; graphite, copper, brass, and
+However, to minimize the necessity to manufacture new dies, it’s desirable to use die materials that are eroded less than the workpiece because of having higher boiling points, higher enthalpy of fusion and/or vaporization, or higher thermal conductivity; graphite, copper, brass, and